 The possibility of luck controlling our fate is all too real.
 We avoided nuclear war, but we may not be so fortunate next time.
 Leaders need to value a world where future nuclear crises are impossible and take real steps to make that world a reality; real steps toward a world free of nuclear weapons.

-Black Friday and the Cuban Missile Crisis were not resolved by unwieldy gunslinging and erratic military fronting.
-Kennedy brushed past the red button, but managed to keep missiles in silos and avoid nuclear catastrophe.
+The Cuban Missile Crisis was not resolved by unwieldy gunslinging and erratic military fronting.
+Kennedy and Khrushchev brushed past the red button, but managed to keep missiles in silos and avoid nuclear catastrophe.
 We have an obligation to value de-escalation at every turn.
 The security of the world rests in our hands.